l3aconator/accessibility-scouts-camp/pages/02.vision/color-contrast/default.md

 <div class="box purple stripe" markdown="1">
 #### WAIT CAMP COUNSELOR!
 WHAT THE HECK IS THE ARIA SPEC?!

-We'll get into some of the attributes that can be added to your mark up.
+We'll get into some of the attributes that can be added to your mark up (another chapter in your manual).
 In short, it's a specification that has been developed to standardized the way accessibility is handled by browsers and developers on the web.
 It gives us a way to 1) use native elements in the browser and have them work out of the box in the browser (if the browser supports ARIA.) and 2) allows developers to add these extra attributes to a site to extend the features that they are building to be accessible and be able to be parsed and understood through assistive technology.

 There's also general rules and limits for color contrast, type sizes, and design best practices.
 </div>